loda-lang/loda-programs/programs/oeis/list0.md

 * [A059255](http://oeis.org/A059255) ([L58 program](A059255.asm)): Both sum of n+1 consecutive squares and sum of the immediately following n consecutive squares.
 * [A059270](http://oeis.org/A059270) ([L07 program](A059270.asm)): Numbers which are both the sum of n+1 consecutive integers and the sum of the n immediately higher consecutive integers.
 * [A059293](http://oeis.org/A059293) ([L11 program](A059293.asm)): a(n) = round(n*(5*n - 14)/12) + 1.
+* [A059329](http://oeis.org/A059329) ([L51 program](A059329.asm)): Number of 3 X 3 matrices, with elements from {0,...,n}, having the property that the middle element of each of the eight 3-element horizontal, vertical and diagonal lines equals the average of the two end elements.
 * [A059403](http://oeis.org/A059403) ([L05 program](A059403.asm)): Quarter-squared applied twice.
 * [A059448](http://oeis.org/A059448) ([L09 program](A059448.asm)): If A_k are the terms from 2^(k-1) through to 2^k-1, then A_(k+1) is B_k A_k where B_k is A_k with 0's and 1's swapped, starting from a(1)=0; also parity of number of zero digits when n is written in binary.
 * [A059517](http://oeis.org/A059517) ([L22 program](A059517.asm)): The sequence A059515(3,n).
 Number of ways of placing n identifiable nonnegative intervals with a total of exactly three starting and/or finishing points.